What to Do If Your Puppy Gets Canine Distemper? Symptoms, Survival Rate, and Coping Guide

 • Enamel hypoplasia (affects permanent teeth).

 Suspect symptoms?
-Take action now!
+Take action immediately!

 4. Environmental disinfection:Thoroughly clean all areas and items that the puppy has been in contact with using a 1:32 diluted bleach solution.